zwarag/typst-homework-template/main.typ

 index, using the removed security() keyword, and returning tuples where Pine Script expects series<float>.
 No model supplied the analytical derivation of the regression coefficients, even when explicitly requested.
-Manual Pine Script examples that target logarithmic displays exist in the TradingView library, indicating that the workflow is feasible but still under-documented (FractalTrade\_, 2023).
+Manual Pine Script examples that target logarithmic displays exist in the TradingView library, indicating that the workflow is feasible but still under-documented [@tradingviewLogRegression].

 = Task 2: Perlin Noise Sphere in the Three.js Editor

 The second task challenged the models to animate a sphere with Perlin noise entirely inside the Three.js Editor.
-A seemingly minor runtime change between r157 and r158 invalidated legacy advice that relied on `this.update()`, so I crafted an updated prompt explicitly mentioning the new `onBeforeRender` hook that the r180 migration notes highlight for editor scripts (Mugen87 et al., 2025).
+A seemingly minor runtime change between r157 and r158 invalidated legacy advice that relied on `this.update()`, so I crafted an updated prompt explicitly mentioning the new `onBeforeRender` hook that the r180 migration notes highlight for editor scripts [@threejs_r180].

 ```text
 You are a senior creative-coding and 3D-graphics expert.